Travel.State.Gov > International Travel > Learn About Your Destination > Greece International Travel Information

 U.S. Embassy Athens provides all regular consular services including U.S. passports, notarials, and reports of birth and death abroad.

 U.S. Consulate General Thessaloniki provides notarial service.
 Embassy Athens consular staff periodically provide regular consular services in Thessaloniki.
 Please check the U.S. Embassy Athens website for information on the next scheduled visit.
 Visa services are provided at Embassy Athens only.

 Visit the Embassy of Greece website for the most current visa information.

-Greece is a party to the Schengen Agreement.
-This means that U.S. citizens may enter Greece without a visa for stays of up to 90 days for tourism or business purposes.
+Greece is a party to the Schengen Agreement; therefore, U.S. citizens may enter Greece without a visa for stays of up to 90 days for tourism or business purposes.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

-If you are a U.S. citizen born in the Republic of Macedonia, your U.S. passport should be recognized as a valid travel document.
+If you are a U.S. citizen with a passport listing your place of birth as Skopje or the Republic of Macedonia, your U.S. passport should be recognized as a valid travel document.
 However, be aware: